RHEcosystemAppEng/exhort-java-api/CONTRIBUTING.md

 CRDA_ITS_USE_REAL_API=true mvn clean verify -Pits
 ```

+> TIP: When working on a new integration test project, it's helpful opening the IDE directly in the test project folder.

 ## Certificate of Origin

 By contributing to this project you agree to the Developer Certificate of